PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: PubTables-v2

-To create the collection of cropped tables, as previously mentioned, we gathered a new set of PubMed documents from 2023-2025 (PubTables-1M was released in 2021).
-We then searched exclusively for tables with at least 30 rows or at least 12 columns.
-Following quality control to remove low-quality annotations, our procedure yielded 135,578 tables.
+To create the collection of cropped tables, as previously mentioned, we gathered a new set of PubMed documents from 2023-2025.
+Following quality control described in \cref{sec:quality_control} to remove low-quality annotations, our procedure yielded 135,578 tables with at least 30 rows or at least 12 columns.
 An example of a wide table from this collection is shown in \cref{fig:cropped_table}.

-We split these into three public sets---a train, a test, and a validation set---and one additional hidden test set.
+We split these into three public sets---a train, a test, and a validation set---plus one additional hidden test set.
 The purpose of the hidden test set, which contains 5,804 of the 135,578 total samples (4.3\%), is to allow the potential to detect data leakage in the future by examining divergence in model performance between the public and hidden test sets.

-For training object detection-based models like TATR, we include the same classes as the cropped tables collection of PubTables-1M: tables, columns, rows, column headers, spanning cells, and projected row headers.
-We also include every word extracted from the source PDF document along with its bounding box.
+For training object detection-based models like TATR \cite{smock2021tabletransformer}, we include the same classes as the cropped tables collection of PubTables-1M: tables, columns, rows, column headers, projected row headers, and spanning cells.

-\subsection{Single Pages}
+\subsubsection{Single Pages}

 This collection contains tables annotated at the page level---in other words, it contains a collection of individual pages with annotations for every table on the page.
-It contains full annotations for end-to-end table extraction, which means it includes annotations for both table detection and table structure recognition within a full-page context (see \cref{fig:page_table_extraction} for an illustrated example).
+In addition to TSR annotations, we annotate bounding boxes for table captions and footers using the same sequence alignment procedure described for tables.

-In addition to TSR annotations, we annotate bounding boxes for table captions and footers.
-For training object detection models, there are 16 classes total: 8 object classes and their rotated counterparts for when objects of that type are rotated 90 degrees on the page (e.g. as would occur within a rotated table).
-The 8 object classes are: table, column, row, column header, spanning cell, projected row header, caption, and footer.
+For training object detection models, there are 16 classes total: 8 object classes and their rotated counterparts for when objects of that type are rotated 90 degrees on the page (\ie as would occur within a rotated table).
+The 8 object classes are: column, row, column header, projected row header, spanning cell, table, caption, and footer. \cref{fig:page_table_extraction} contains an illustrated example of a page annotated for TE.